protobuf-ruby/beefcake/README.md

     $ git clone git://github.com/bmizerany/beefcake

-Testing:
+## Testing:

     $ gem install turn
     $ cd /path/to/beefcake
     $ turn

-VMs:
+## VMs:

 Currently Beefcake is tested and working on:

-  Ruby 1.8.7
+* Ruby 1.8.7
-  Ruby 1.9.2
+* Ruby 1.9.2
-  JRuby 1.5.6
+* JRuby 1.5.6

 There is a bug in Rubinius preventing proper ZigZag encoding.
 The team is aware and I'm sure they're working on a fix.

+## Future

 Nice to have: